Kate Steinle case: Judge dismisses claim over 'sanctuary city' policy

 Authorities said the gun the shooter used had been stolen from a Bureau of Land Management agent's unattended vehicle.

-Federal attorneys have argued the agency shouldn't be held liable for crimes committed with the gun after it was stolen.
+A spokesman for the US attorney's office declined to comment on pending litigation.
+Federal attorneys have argued the Bureau of Land Management shouldn't be held liable for crimes committed with the gun after it was stolen.

 Criminal trial set for next month